designedmind/2017/_posts/2015-07-16-introduction.md

 to be explained, rather than lingering confusion about it.

-The starting point of my account is Dennett's multiple-drafts theory of consciousness, as described in [Consciousness Explained](#dennett91a).
+The starting point of my account is Dennett's multiple-drafts theory of consciousness, as described in his 1991 book [Consciousness Explained](#dennett91a).
 The multiple-drafts model, with some effort, allows consciousness to be understood as an elaborate form of behaviour structured around an internal narrative.
 Dennett's theory is profound, but many find it extremely unsatisfying.
 The most common criticism is that rather than _explaining_ consciousness, Dennett "explains it away", somehow disregarding the very phenomenon that needs explaining.

-I am enthusiastic about the shift in perspective that Dennett introduced but agree that it falls short of an account of consciousness.
+I am enthusiastic about the shift in perspective that Dennett's book introduced.
+However, I agree that it falls short of an account of consciousness.
 The core of Dennett's problem is his (_prima facie_ reasonable) rejection of any idea of a "coming together", a Central Image for the mind's eye to inspect.

 For example, in a [BBS commentary on Pylyshyn](#dennett02) Dennett suggests that